ScrabblingSam/recco/README.md

 ### Workflow

 1. The user needs to prepare input nucleotide fasta files to be compared to each other.
 Each fasta file should contain contigs of a genome.
 From the input files, the user needs to determine one reference file, which is usually the best-quality assembly in the dataset.
-2. ReCCO takes the reference and query nucleotide fasta files as an input.
+2. ReCCO takes the reference and query nucleotide fasta files as input.
 If the reference is a multi-fasta file, the contigs are concatenated without rearrangement.
-3. Each of the contigs from the query fastas are aligned to the concatenated reference sequence using BLASTn.
+3. Each of the contigs from the query fastas is aligned to the concatenated reference sequence using BLASTn.
 4. The longest alignment is selected for each query contig.
 5. For each query genome, the contigs are sorted based on the alignment start positions.
 The contig is flipped to the reverse complement if it is aligned to the reference in the opposite orientation.
 6. For each query genome, the rearranged query contigs are concatenated with the insertion of the user-determined number (default=1000) of "N" bases at each concatenated site.
 Contigs unaligned to the reference are concatenated at the end of the aligned contigs.